 Now that we’ve got that out of the way, we can recognize bruschetta as one of the simplest but greatest Italian creations of all time.
 Like many other traditional Italian dishes on our list, it started as peasant food, as villagers would use old bread to taste the oil created by their olive mills.
 When tomatoes were introduced to Italy, they became a favorite topping on bruschetta.

 Today, bruschetta comes in all kinds of forms.
 Think of it like a pizza in infancy.
 All start with toasted bread, and the most famous recipe includes some garlic rub and olive oil, tomatoes, mozzarella cheese, and basil.

-Others like to add things like pesto, Italian prosciutto, and a bit of balsamic vinegar drizzle.
-You can find bruschettas in all its many forms around the entire country, but I think it goes especially great with a bottle of chianti in Tuscany.
+Others like adding pesto, Italian prosciutto, and a bit of balsamic vinegar drizzle.
+You can find bruschetta in many forms around the entire country, but I think it goes especially great with a bottle of chianti in Tuscany.

 Meat lovers have found their favorite spot on the list.
 Florentine steak, known in Italian as bistecca alla Fiorentina (or simply Fiorentina), is one of the country’s most famous meat dishes, and is certainly one of the most iconic to try in Tuscany.

 Fiorentina is a meat cut from the sirloin and rib area of a young cow, around the T-bone, making this a veal dish.
 It’s cooked very close to hot coals to start off but is removed rather quickly, just after a thin crust of dust is formed.

 It then cooks for a few more minutes in a higher position until ready.
 The final product should be colored on the outside but red and juicy on the inside – the mean shouldn’t even be turned with a sharp object to avoid messing up this balance.